ashishratz007/used_car_wale_url/marketing.md

 ---

 ## **About the App:**
-Used Car Wale is a cutting-edge platform designed exclusively for car dealers to simplify the process of managing car listings, auctions, and sales.
+Used Carz Hub is a cutting-edge platform designed exclusively for car dealers to simplify the process of managing car listings, auctions, and sales.
 With a focus on analytics and a seamless user experience, the app ensures dealers can make smarter decisions and grow their business with ease.

 ---